 Here it is today:

-One of downtown Dallas's oldest structures, this building opened in 1888, housing the Hart Furniture store for much of its life since.
-The store shut down in 1991 after 77 years in business, the Dallas Morning News reports.
-Located on the corner of Elm and Harwood, the Hart Funiture building's next-door neighbor is the equally historic Majestic Theatre.
+This is one of downtown Dallas' oldest structures, opening in 1888.
+It housed the Hart Furniture store for much of its life before shutting down in 1991 after 77 years in business.
+Located on the corner of Elm and Harwood, the building's next-door neighbor is the equally historic Majestic Theatre.

 Exterior renovation in recent years included paint removal, revealing the Italianate-style building's original red brick.